uesseu/chainiter/README.md

 # ChainIter
 ## What is this?

-It is iterator object package for me.
+This is an iterator object package.
 Multiprocessing can be performed easily.
-Ofcourse, you can use it.
-This script cannot be harmful, but may be anti-pattern.
 It can...

-- Use map, filter, and reduce by method chain.
+- Use map, filter, and reduce by method chain like Node.js.
 - Calculate fast for a python code.
-- Show progress bar.
 - Performe parallel computing.
+- Show progress bar(Only when without parallel computing).
 - Run coroutines in parallel.
+  + Ofcource, it can run asyncroniously!
 - Make partial function and run in parallel.

+But be careful!
+It may be anti pattern, because of god class!

 ## Is it fast for python?